Unveiling the Latest Food Processing Technology Trends

 Resistant starch is a form of carbohydrate that has its own unique properties.
 It behaves like starch, but when it hits the digestive system, it acts like fiber.
 Resistant fiber is proved to be beneficial in reducing cancer, lowering cholesterol and provide protection against cardiovascular diseases.
 Resistant starch is also known as a fat burning ingredient with its properties of aiding the body in metabolism and burning fat.

 Robots in food processing

-The food industry is becoming more mechanized with the aim of eliminating the excessive time taken for processes and for avoiding food security risks and errors.
-This is prompting many players in the food industry to invest in employing robots for critical functions in the food production cycle.
+The food processing industry is becoming more mechanized with the aim of eliminating the excessive time taken for processes and for avoiding food security risks and errors.
+This is prompting many players in the food industry to tap into new food processing technology trends which include employing robots for critical functions in the food production cycle.